 Answer: Nobody can expect a reliable, defining or truly accurate answer to this.
 You take your chances.
 Obviously if the transformer or relative components show signs of excessive heat or visible signs of arcing or scorching, burnt wiring, patched or repaired wiring, you can be sure there has been a problem.
 The questions to ask yourself; are these safe, will they last, how will they sound?
 If needed, replacements and associated labor are expensive.

-Answer: No. It's antique wire, state of the art for its time, but simply inferior by today's standards.
-Old wire jackets get hard and brittle, the cloth sheathing can be cracked or frayed, exposing live wires.
+Answer: No. It's antique wire, state of the art for its time, but simply and totally inferior, by today's standards.
+Old wire jackets/wrapping/insulation will get hard and brittle, the cloth sheathing can be cracked or frayed, exposing live (hot) wires.
 The metal stranding itself can be difficult to get solder to adhere as it is typically not tinned like modern wire.
 There is usually corrosion or oxidation present, compounding the difficulty.
 Often the wires were cut too short, this makes it very difficult to reattach them to the terminals.

 There's other issues that can come into play but I think you get the picture here.
 Be ready to invest time, work and have a high threshold for risk if you decide to go the vintage route.